Click here for photo gallery of the Tahiti & Marquesas Islands trip!!!!

 The barge was powered by two large Yamaha outboard engines, each with its own large, red gasoline container.
 In the heaving sea, one of the gas tanks popped out of its metal bracket and fell into the Pacific.
 This accident left the loaded barge without enough power to reach Ua Huka.
 The men on the barge scrambled to snag the bobbing red tank.
 One crewman would lie on his belly and extend out over the edge as far as possible as the barge pilot maneuvered as best he could to cut into the path of the tank; no luck.

-As the two barges bobbed side-by-side, the deck hands lashed them together.
+A second barge was craned from the deck of the Aranui into the sea.
+It immediately outmaneuvered the small red tank bobbing in the dusky, dark blue sea.
+With the help of a rope the crewmen wound around the floating tank, it was lifted onto the second barge.
+I thought that barge two would then return the critical gas supply to barge one and it would loudly clatter away.
+No. As the two barges bobbed side-by-side, the deck hands lashed them together.
 This touch of seamanship gave stability to barge one, where three crewmen held the ropes keeping the precariously high generator from falling to port and into the sea.
 After the joining, barge one pulled its two outboard propellers from the water and the electrical rescue of Ua Huka proceeded under the power of barge two.
 Crew and passengers watched as the lashed barges passed into the port-side distance and proceeded through a narrow passage into an inlet and dock beyond.

 When Jeanne and I take a normal cruise, with its hundreds of strangers to confront, we put forth great energy to procure one of the few dining tables for two; we simply are not willing to take the down side risk of being locked-in to dine each evening with as-yet-undiscovered boors and drunks.
 There are no tables for two in the dining room of the Aranui.
 Our luck of the draw in the dining companion competition has been over the top, jack pot-esque.